nikhil-chigali/Human_Body_Shape_Estimation/README.md

 # Human Body Shape Estimation
 Estimating Body Shape using 2D images.
 In our first iteration, we are building on the work of Choutas et al., using their SHAPY model to predict Anthropometric measurements of fashion models from images.
+[Here](https://www.youtube.com/watch?v=7TzXrL4eV9g) is a demo of their work.

 ## Dataset
 The dataset of choice is [Model Agency Data](https://shapy.is.tue.mpg.de/datasets.html).
 This is a dataset collected by Choutas et al., for their paper - '[Accurate 3D Body Shape Regression using Metric and Semantic Attributes](https://shapy.is.tue.mpg.de/index.html)'